-The Black Friday web hosting sale event starts from November 27, 2015.
-It's expected that many people will be signin up for web hosting accounts and registering domain names.
-Read this Black Friday web hosting deals page for more information about the Black Friday and Cyber Monday web hosting sales and deals this year.
+The Black Friday and Cyber Monday web hosting sale event starts from January 2016.
+It's expected that many people will be looking for web hosting deals.
+They will sign up for web hosting accounts and registering domain names.
+Read this article for the best web hosting page for more information about the Black Friday and Cyber Monday web hosting sales and deals this year.
 Web Hosting deals will be available for a limited time only.
 Getting deals online has never been easier and most web hosting plans are provisioned instantly.
 Get your coupons and credit cards ready before signing up for your web hosting accounts.

-Heritage Saskatchewan is a not-for-profit organization founded in 1981.
+Heritage Saskatchewan is a not-for-profit organization founded some 30 years ago.
 Our Mission is to preserve, promote and enhance Government House as a public heritage site.
 With a membership of over 200, the Society welcomes new members and volunteers.

 Government House and Government House Historical Society: A Chronology of Transitions